tailwindlabs/tailwindcss/docs/source/docs/flexbox-justify-content.blade.md

 ## Responsive

-To justify flex items at a specific breakpoint, add a `{breakpoint}:` prefix to any existing utility class.
+To justify flex items at a specific breakpoint, add a `{screen}:` prefix to any existing utility class.
 For example, use `md:justify-between` to apply the `justify-between` utility at only medium screen sizes and above.

 For more information about Tailwind's responsive design features, check out the [Responsive Design](/docs/responsive-design) documentation.